 What was Enron’s relationship with LJM?

 LJM was a source of equity funding for Enron projects and investments.
-Enron did not have to offer any projects to LJM, and they were offered only when they were in the best interest of Enron and its shareholders.
+Enron did not have to offer any projects to LJM, and transactions with LJM were only undertaken when management (other than Andy Fastow) had concluded the terms were in the best interest of Enron and its shareholders.

 Were the arrangements approved?

-Enron’s Board of Directors reviewed and approved Enron CFO Andy Fastow’s participation in the LJM partnerships.
+Enron’s Board of Directors reviewed and approved Enron CFO Andy Fastow’s participation in the LJM partnerships and found that his participation was not contrary to the best interests of Enron and its shareholders.
 There was never any obligation for Enron to do any transaction with LJM.
 Enron and its Board established special review and approval processes with its senior management to ensure that each transaction with the LJM partnerships was fair, in the best interest of Enron and its shareholders, and appropriately disclosed.
 External auditors and legal counsel also reviewed these transactions.

 What did you receive from the SEC?

-Enron received a phone call and letter requesting that we voluntarily provide information regarding certain related party transactions.
+Enron received two phone calls and letter requesting that we voluntarily provide information regarding certain related party transactions.

 When did you receive the request from the SEC?

 We were initially contacted in the afternoon of Wednesday, Oct.
 17, with follow-up on Thursday afternoon, Oct.
-18.
+18 and Tuesday afternoon, October 23.

 What did you do about the request from the SEC when you received it?